snicckers/nicks_blog/_posts/2020-08-18-flight-controller-pt1.md

 <p style="text-align: center;">  </p>

-This series of posts documents the developement of a quadcopter flight controller, using an Arduino Uno, an MPU6050, and a number of other components.
-I would not advise using this as an educational resource, as it is rather amatuer-ish.
+This is the first in a series of posts that document the developement of a quadcopter flight controller, using an Arduino Uno, an MPU6050, and a number of other components.

 My overall plan for the project was as follows:
 1. Build a controller that worked on a single fixed axis
 2. Build a controller that worked in 3 degrees of freedom, fixed to a test stand
 3. Test the controller with unrestricted flight

-This first part of the series focuses on the creation of a single axis stabiliser.
+This first part of the series focuses on the creation of a single axis flight stabilizer.
 You can find the project files discussed below at the following link:
-<p style="text-align: center;"> https://github.com/snicckers/flight-controller </p>
+<p style="text-align: center;"> link[https://github.com/snicckers/single-axis-flight-controller] </p>

 ## Section 1 - Controller
 <hr>

-After initially giving up on the project a year earlier, I decided to revisit the project with a class in control systems under my belt.
-I built a single axis test stand, and started out by attaching only 1 motor to the platform, thinking it would be easier to learn the implementation & tuning of PID controllers.
+After initially giving up on the project a year earlier, I revisited the project with a class in control systems under my belt.
+I built a test stand and started out by attaching only 1 motor to the platform, thinking it would be easier to learn the implementation & tuning of PID controllers on one axis.
 The inertial measurement unit (IMU) used while developing this controller was a very simple complimentary filter between accelerometer & gyroscope instruments, but the final IMU used is a Madwick Filter that I implemented, which will be discussed in part 2.
 For working with a single axis, either IMU will do.

 <img src="/assets/images/single-axis-single-motor.jpg" alt="">
 <p style="text-align: center;"> Single-axis single-motor stand </p>

 The majority of modern craft, from power steering in cars, to quadcopters, to jet aircraft, must be piloted using fly-by-wire.
 This is typically due to the number of controls and the reaction speeds required being far too high for a human to handle.
 What this means is that when the pilot gives a command, the flight controller figures out how to execute that command.
 Even when hovering in a stationary position, the controller must work to keep the craft in stable condition (for example, a gust of wind may hit the craft, or due to manufacturing intolerances one motor may be more powerful than another).

-There are fancy ways of doing this, but an old tested method is the Proportional, Integral, & Derivative controller.
+An old tested method for achieving this is the Proportional, Integral, & Derivative controller.
 Like the name suggests, the PID controller has three components that act to reduce an error.

 Say you have an error - the difference between the orientation that the quadcopter is on, and the desired orientation (with no user input, the desired orientation would be parallel to the ground).